imandresi/ovh-mail-manager/README.md

 define( 'APP_API_ENDPOINT', '/api' );

 // Just put what you want
-// It is used to encrypt your authorization token when
+// It is used to encrypt your authorization token
 // for frontend/backend communications
 define( 'AUTH_SECRET_KEY', 'My Secret Key' );